nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 * *Inheritance* and *subtyping*
 * Because of *type compatibility*,
   * we can create multiple instances of concrete implementations,
-  * assign selected to *super class* reference,
+  * assign selected to *superclass* reference,
-  * and achive different beavior for the same method call throught the *super class* reference.
+  * and achive different beavior for the same method call throught the *superclass* reference.

 ```C#
 public class Animal